Endometriosis and treatment: what can be done?

 What treatments are available to limit the effects of endometriosis?

-As we have already seen l, there is no cure for this disease.
-However, there are a number of possible solutions, both short-term and long-term, which can alleviate pain and undesirable side-effects.
+As we saw above, there is no cure for this disease.
+However, there are a number of possible solutions, both short-term and long-term, which can alleviate pain and undesirable effects.

-The first treatment for endometriosis proposed by the doctor or healthcare professional after a medical diagnosis is painkillers.
-These drugs will mainly relieve the attacks and pelvic pain, but will have no lasting impact on the presence of lesions.
+The first treatment for endometriosis proposed by a doctor or healthcare professional after a medical diagnosis is painkillers.
+These drugs will mainly relieve pelvic pain and attacks, but will have no lasting impact on the presence of lesions.
 These medications include :

-• Non-steroidal anti-inflammatory solutions such as Naprosyn® and Antadys.
+- Non-steroidal anti-inflammatory solutions such as Naprosyn®, Antadys.

-• In-depth treatments that reduceestrogen levels, which in turn reduce bleeding, lesions and adhesions, and hence pain.
+- Background treatments to reduceestrogen levels, which in turn reduce bleeding, lesions and adhesions, and hence pain.

-• The progestin-coated intrauterine device (IUD) significantly reduces periods and treats pain.
+- The progestin-covered intrauterine device (IUD), which significantly reduces menstrual periods and treats pain.

-• Danazol, a hormone similar to testosterone, blocks the activity of estrogen and progesterone l
+- Danazol, a hormone similar to testosterone, blocks the activity of estrogen and progesterone.

-• Medroxyprogesterone acetate, injected into the buttock muscle every 3 months.
-It inhibits ovulation and suppresses menstruation, pelvic discomfort and tubal discomfort.
+- Medroxyprogesterone acetate, injected into the buttock muscle every 3 months.
+It inhibits ovulation and suppresses menstruation and pelvic and tubal discomfort

 Artificial menopause to treat endometriosis

 Stopping menstrual flow and pregnancy are known to have curative effects on endometriosis.
 Not menstruating for several weeks dries out adhesions and reduces discomfort by blocking estrogen secretion.
-Artificial menopause does, however, have some side-effects, such as hot flushes, weight gain and vaginal dryness, which need to be taken into account before starting treatment.
+Artificial menopause does, however, have some side effects, such as hot flushes, weight gain and vaginal dryness, which should be taken into account before starting treatment.

-When drug treatments have failed, conservative or radical surgery can be performed to remove the endometrial tissue from lwithout regard to the consequences for fertility or quality of life.
+When drug treatments have not worked, it is possible to resort to conservative or radical surgery, which will eliminate endometrial tissue without taking into account the consequences for fertility or quality of life.

 The different types of surgery are as follows:

-• Cystectomy is the removal of the cyst attached to the ovary.
-This technique will result in a reduction in the ovary's follicle reserve.
+- Cystectomy is the removal of the cyst attached to the ovary.
+This technique reduces the ovary's follicle reserve.

-• Puncture or drainage of endometriomas for all women whose ovarian reserve has already been impaired, and who lwant to preserve their fertility.
+- Puncture or drainage of endometriomas for all women whose ovarian reserve is already impaired, and who wish to preserve their fertility.

-• Sclerotherapy is a technique involving the instillation of 95° alcohol into la cyst to destroy the internal endometrial layer without impacting ovarian tissue.
+- Sclerotherapy is a technique involving the instillation of 95° alcohol inside a cyst to destroy the internal endometrial layer without impacting ovarian tissue.

 How can endometriosis be treated naturally?